yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-basics/cloud-users.md

 ### yb_extension

-The `yb_extension` role allows non-Superuser roles to create extensions.
-A user granted this role can create all the supported extensions in YugabyteDB. `yb_superuser` and, by extension, your default admin user is a member of `yb_extension`.
+The `yb_extension` role allows non-Superuser roles to [create extensions](../add-extensions/).
+A user granted this role can create all the supported extensions in YugabyteDB. `yb_superuser` and, by extension, the default admin user, is a member of `yb_extension`.

 ## YCQL default roles and users